 With a library card you can use the National Library of Scotland's reading rooms in Edinburgh.
 Because we are not a lending library, you have to consult material in the reading rooms or, where available, online.
-Please read our terms and conditions before you visit.

 George IV Bridge Building